-Microsoft has yet to address this particular issue beyond confirming the company is aware of it, and it recommends users return the hardware.
+Microsoft has addressed this particular issue multiple times and confirmed that owners can return the hardware.
 You could always try to repair it yourself if you are familiar with optical drives, but you’d likely void your warranty in the process.
 If are suffering from this problem, your options are limited.

 - Contact Microsoft directly using one of the contact methods above.
 The company’s support team is arranging replacements, and in some cases will ship a new console with a game of your choice to you before you send your system in.